ASteinheiser/vscode-config/README.md

 # vscode-configs
-My personal settings and plugins for VS Code
+My personal settings and plugins for VS Code AND Cursor